nkearse1/Adhokv6/README.md

 ### Neon User Switcher

 When developing locally, a `NeonUserSwitcher` is displayed in the bottom right.
 It stores the selected ID in `localStorage.adhok_active_user` and reloads the page so the app hydrates with that user session.
-If no runtime value exists the server falls back to the `NEXT_PUBLIC_SELECTED_USER_ID` environment variable.
+The chosen ID is sent to `/api/session` so the server resolves the matching user without relying on environment variables.

 ### Preview Mock Mode